Jigyansha06/QuickLinkShortener/README.md

 QuickLink Shortener

-Description
+Description:
 QuickLink Shortener is a simple console-based application that allows users to shorten long URLs and retrieve the original URLs using the shortened versions.
 The application helps manage long URLs by converting them into shorter, more manageable links.

-Features
+Features:
 URL Input and Output: Accepts a long URL and provides a shortened version.
 URL Mapping: Generates a unique short link for each long URL.
 Data Storage: Temporarily stores original and shortened URLs in memory.
 URL Retrieval: Allows users to retrieve the original URL using the shortened version.
 Error Handling: Handles invalid URLs and duplicate entries gracefully.

-Technologies Used
+Technologies Used:
 Java: For core functionality and URL mapping logic.

-How to Run
+How to Run:
 1. Clone the Repository:
 git clone https://github.com/Jigyansha06/QuickLinkShortener.git
 cd QuickLinkShortener